dcarlin/Blue-Team-Tools/README.md

 - CRITS:
 	- Malware analysis and IOC storage platform.
 Handy for quick analysis on Malware.
 	- Can extract macros and javascript embedded in documents
+- Malzilla:
+	- Malware hunting tool.
+- Streams:
+	- Sys internals tool for viewing Alternative Data Streams attached to files.
 #### Dynamic Analysis
 - Malwr.com:
-	- Website where you can upload your sample and detonate it in a virtual sandbox.
+	- Website where you can upload your sample and detonate it in a virtual sanbox.
 - Hybrid-analysis.com
 	- Website where you can upload your sample and detonate it in a virtual sandbox.
 - Wireshark: